Throckmorton69420/Rad/README.md

 #### Part C: Generate a JSON Key for the Service Account

-1. From the Service Accounts list, click on the email of the `vercel-solver-invoker` account you just made.
+1. From the Service Accounts list, click on the email of the `vercel-task-creator` account you just made.
 2. Go to the **"KEYS"** tab.
 3. Click **"ADD KEY"** -> **"Create new key"**.
 4. Select **JSON** as the key type and click **"CREATE"**.